 anjuna-block-manager.sh

-provides the ability to create block volumes and serve them to Anjuna Nitro Enclaves.
+provides the ability to create persisted block volumes

 For a detailed explanation of block mounts and how to use them, see Block mounts.

-There are currently no protections against serving the same volume to multiple enclaves, so care should be given to not run multiple enclaves that require block volumes at the same time. |
+make sure to first There are currently no protections against making the same volume available to multiple enclaves, so be careful to not run multiple enclaves from the same Parent VM, that require block volumes, at the same time. |

-After the enclave that uses a block volume is terminated, it’s important to stop the serving of the block volume to prevent data loss.
+After the enclave that uses a block volume is terminated,

 Permissions

-The volume mounting and unmounting requires the user to be in the sudoers, with the ability to run mount
+The volume mounting and unmounting requires the user to be in the sudoers,

-and umount
+and unmount

 as root.